keithy/groan/README.md

 ### Subcommand - environment

-The environment subcommand prints out the environment variables (or evaluates a given expression) in the context of where scripts will run, after applying the config file.
+The environment c_sub_cmd prints out the environment variables (or evaluates a given expression) in the context of where scripts will run, after applying the config file.

 * `groan environment --eval "echo $PATH"`